Why Algarve, Portugal should be your top travel destination in 2021

 Walking and biking - There are some superb trails to explore the countryside and coastal routes on foot or by bike.
 Population density is low in the Algarve, particularly inland, so keeping your distance is not an issue.
 Check out these best walks and some scenic drives to enjoy.

 Off-road adventures – the very nature of off-roading means you’re not in a crowded, urban area.
 Join a fun jeep safari with Alsafari or Portitours and explore the countryside in guided 4-wheel drive jeeps.
-Or opt for a Buggy Safari where you travel alone or in a buggy for two, following the guide along the off-road routes.
 All these activities follow the guidelines issued by the health authorities regarding capacity for vehicles and use of masks.

 And don't forget, that outside dining is the norm at Algarve restaurants for much of the year.
 You can enjoy delicious fresh food in the open air, with tables spaced apart, enjoying the lovely views.
 There are some fabulous beach restaurants and beach bars in the Algarve, such as NoSoloÁgua where you can dance in the sand and dine beneath the stars, with plenty of space for everyone.